vertica/spark-connector/examples/external-table-example/README.md

 ####Example overwriting col size using individual column metadata:

 __Note__: Using the method to override the column sizes in the following example is __OPTIONAL__.
 If you opt to not override the size of varchar and varbinary columns, the connector will default the size to 1024 and 65000 bytes for each varchar or varbinary column, respectively.

+In addition, if you want to update all varchar columns to a size different than 1024, you may use the strlen connector option.
+This method does not require you to provide additional column metadata and does not override varbinary column size.

 ```scala
 val writeOpts = Map(